Subject Matter

 COSH! reserves the right to index the subscription price annually in accordance with the Agoria indexation formula:

-P1 = P0 × (0.80 × S2 / S1 + 0.20)
+P1 = P0 x (0.80 x S2/S1 + 0.20)

 Where:

-P1 represents the revised price;
+P1 = the revised price.

 6. Cancellation and Early Termination

-In the event of termination of the agreement, personal data shall be deleted within a reasonable period in accordance with the GDPR.
+Upon termination of the agreement, personal data shall be deleted within a reasonable period of time in accordance with the GDPR.

 7. Special Arrangements for Spanish Customers

-8. Administrative Obligations Related to Payments
+8. Administrative Obligations Regarding Payments

-Any changes to invoicing details must be communicated to COSH! in writing no later than fourteen (14) days prior to the next invoicing period.
+The Member must ensure that all billing details are correct and up to date.
+Changes to billing details must be communicated to COSH! in writing no later than 14 days before the next billing period.

 Article 7 – Force Majeure